Trump's latest round of tariffs are poised to go into effect. Here's what we know

 What other import taxes are already here?

-A handful of tariffs are already in effect, including Trump’s 10% baseline tax on Saturday.
+A handful of tariffs are already in effect, including Trump’s 10% baseline tax which took effect on Saturday.

-But prior to that sweeping levy, Trump had rolled out several other rounds of tariffs targeting particular countries and products.
-His 25% tariffs on auto imports began last Thursday, for example — kicking off with taxes on fully-imported cars.
-Those levies are set to expand to applicable auto parts in the following weeks, through May 3.
+Prior to that sweeping levy, Trump had rolled out several other rounds of tariffs targeting particular countries and products.
+His 25% tariffs on auto imports began last Thursday, with taxes on fully-imported cars.
+Those levies are set to expand to applicable auto parts in coming weeks, through May 3.

-And Trump’s expanded steel and aluminum tariffs went into effect last month.
+Trump’s expanded steel and aluminum tariffs came into effect in March.
 Both metals are now taxed at 25% across the board, with Trump’s order to remove steel exemptions and raise aluminum’s levy from his previously-imposed 2018 import taxes taking effect March 12.

-Beyond levies on China, Trump has also previously targeted Mexico and Canada.
-While Mexico and Canada were spared from last week’s heightened rates, Trump imposed — and later partially suspended — 25% duties on goods from both countries.
+Beyond levies on China, Trump earlier targeted Mexico and Canada.
+They were spared from last week’s heightened rates, Trump imposed — and later partially suspended — 25% duties on goods from both countries.

 Meanwhile, goods complying with the USMCA can continue to enter the U.S. duty-free, according to the White House.
 Other imports are still levied at 25%, as well as a lower 10% duty on potash and Canadian energy products.